-All our healthcare services, from our GP surgeries to our treatment centres, deliver flexible, accessible and innovative care to patients.
+All our healthcare services, from our GP surgeries to our hospitals, deliver flexible, accessible and innovative care to patients.

-As the largest independent provider of NHS services in the country, we’re dedicated to delivering a high-quality experience for all patients.
+We’re dedicated to delivering a high-quality experience for all patients, whether NHS or privately funded.
 That means everything from a friendly welcome when you visit us to the fastest and most effective resolution of your health issue.

 Our primary care teams span GP practices, out-of-hours GP services, NHS 111 and the provision of health care within the justice system.
 Our aim is to continue to be a market leader and we know we’ll get there by listening to the people who use and commission our services, and by regularly questioning our approach to delivering great care.